Talking drum: Playing styles

 Playing styles are closely linked with the drum's construction and the tonal qualities of each language.
-There is a clear difference in playing styles between areas with predominantly Fulani and Mande-speaking populations and traditionally non-Mande areas further east.
+A clear difference in playing styles can be heard between areas with predominantly Fulani and Mande-speaking populations and traditionally non-Mande areas further east.

-The predominant style of playing in areas further west such as Senegal, Gambia, western Mali and Guinea is characterized by rapid rolls and short bursts of sound between the stick holding hand and accompanying free hand, and correlates with the various pitch accent and non-tonal languages heard in this area.
-This is a style typically heard in the popular Mbalax genre of Senegal.
+The predominant style of playing in areas further west such as Senegal, Gambia, western Mali, and Guinea is characterized by rapid rolls and short bursts of sound between the stick holding hand and accompanying free hand, and correlates with the various pitch accent and non-tonal languages heard in this area.
+This is a punctuation style is typically heard in the popular Mbalax genre of Senegal.

-From eastern Mali, Burkina Faso and Ghana, towards Niger, western-Chad and Nigeria, (with the exceptions of areas with Fulani and Mande-speaking majorities) the playing style of the talking drum is centered on producing long and sustained notes by hitting the drum head with the stick-holding hand and the accompanying free hand used to dampen and change tones immediately after being hit.
+From eastern Mali, Burkina Faso and Ghana, towards Niger, western-Chad, and Nigeria, with the exceptions of areas with Fulani and Mande-speaking majorities, the playing style of the talking drum is centered on producing long and sustained notes by hitting the drum head with the stick-holding hand and the accompanying free hand used to dampen and change tones immediately after being hit.
 This produces a rubbery sounding texture to its playing, which mimics the heavy and complex tones used in languages from this area (see Niger–Congo tonal language chart).
 This characteristic style can be clearly heard in the popular music of this area, particularly in those where the talking drum is the lead instrument, such as Fuji music of the Yoruba of Nigeria.

 In some ethnic groups, each individual was given a "drum name" which could be used direct messages to specific individuals.
 Examples from among the Bulu of Cameroon are "Even if you dress up finely, love is the only thing" or "The giant wood rat has no child, the house rat has no child".
 Talking drum players sent messages by drumming the recipient's name, followed by the sender's name and the message.